vinders/pandora_toolbox/_examples/01_base_window/README.md

 A main CMake file describes a solution, which is a group of several related projects with common properties.
 Then, each project of the solution has its own CMake file, describing source files, dependencies and build options.

+In this tutorial, the solution will only contain a single project.
+To simplify things, the solution and the project will both be described in the same unique CMake file.

 ### Creating CMake files with CWork

 The pandora_toolbox libraries are organized as a solution containing several libraries.